manticoresoftware/manticoresearch-php/docs/indexclass.md

 - _index as index name
 - _id as the document id
 - found - true if document existed
-- result whenever update was successful ('deleted') or not ('not found')
+- result indicating whether the update was successful ('deleted') or not ('not found')

 ```json
 {"_index":"test","_id":5,"found":true,"result":"deleted"}